‘Somewhat unfair’ of FBD to tell pub it was covered for Covid-19 losses, court hears

 FBD’s chief of underwriting Kate Tobin was asked in the High Court by Michael Cush SC for the owners of the Dublin bar-restaurant Lemon & Duke whether it was unfair of the insurer to tell Noel Anderson that FBD business disruption policy for pubs in early March covered the pandemic.

-Mr Anderson said he was outraged after being informed by FBD after businesses shut down last March the policy did not cover losses caused by the pandemic.
+Mr Anderson said he was outraged upon being informed by FBD after businesses shut down last March the policy did not cover losses caused by the pandemic.

 Under cross-examination by Mr Cush for the pub, Ms Tobin accepted the withdrawal of the cover, despite the previous assurance made to Mr Anderson, was “somewhat unfair”.